Taxation - General Information

 English School Board Taxpayers are:

-a) Parents with a child attending a school from an English school board (Section 304); or
+a) Parents with a child attending a school from an English school board; or

-b) A taxpayer who chooses to pay their taxes to an English school board (Section 305 and 306).
+b) A taxpayer who chooses to pay their taxes to an English school board.

-However, where the children are admitted to both French and English school boards, taxes are paid to both school boards on a portion of the assessment corresponding to the ratio between the number of students admitted to that school board and the number of students admitted to a school board.
-(Section 304) For example, if the taxpayer has a child in an English school and another in a French school, he/she will be billed 50% of the assessment by each school board.
+However, where owners have children admitted to both French and English school boards, taxes are paid to both school boards on a portion of the assessment value corresponding to the ratio between the number of students admitted to that school board and the number of students admitted to a school board.
+For example, if the owner has a child in an English school and another in a French school, he/she will be billed 50% of the assessment value by each school board.

 Payment of School Taxes